shrinerb/shrine/doc/advantages.md

 The attachment functionality is decoupled from persistence and storage, which makes it much easier to reason about.
-Also, special care was taken to make integrating new storages and ORMs possible with minimal amount of code.
+Also, special care was taken to make integrating new storages and persistence libraries as easy as possible.

 ## Modularity